Public may share costs of Germany's nuclear afterlife

 He said E.ON and EnBW held most of their provisions in safer investments, but Vattenfall and RWE were more exposed, pointing to lignite assets that were declining in value.

-Some politicians fear the utilities may eventually leave the state to shoulder the problem, and that the largest - like the banks judged "too big to fail" - could have to be nationalised.
+Some politicians fear the utilities may eventually leave the state to shoulder the problem, and that the largest - like the banks judged "too big to fail" - could have to be nationalized.

 E.ON's split carried the risk "that the financial burden of unwinding the nuclear plants will fall to the state," the environment minister of Lower Saxony state said last month.

-Oliver Krischer, parliamentary energy spokesman for the Green Party, noted that Germany's nuclear history was "full of examples of profits being privatised and costs rolled over to the public."
+Oliver Krischer, parliamentary energy spokesman for the Green Party, noted that Germany's nuclear history was "full of examples of profits being privatized and costs rolled over to the public."

 The federal Economy Ministry has commissioned a study on how to safeguard the decommissioning funds, and results are expected this month.